Raiders of the Lost Ark: Casting

-For Jones' love interest Marion, Spielberg wanted someone akin to early 20th-century leading ladies like Irene Dunne, Barbara Stanwyck, and Ann Sheridan, who equaled their male counterparts.
+For Jones's love interest Marion, Spielberg wanted someone akin to early 20th-century leading female icons like Irene Dunne, Barbara Stanwyck, and Ann Sheridan, who equaled their male counterparts.
 Lucas wanted Debra Winger, but she was not interested, and Spielberg wanted his girlfriend Amy Irving, but she was unavailable.
-They also considered Stephanie Zimbalist, Barbara Hershey and Sean Young.
+They also considered Stephanie Zimbalist, Barbara Hershey, Sean Young (who screen tested with Selleck), and Wendie Malick.
 Spielberg was aware of Karen Allen from her performance in Animal House (1978), portraying an independent female character, and she impressed him with her professionalism during auditions for Raiders.
 One of the first things Spielberg asked Allen was "how well do you spit?".
 Allen developed a backstory for Marion that included her mother's death and her relationship with Jones when she was 15–16, but Spielberg said it belonged in a different movie.
 Kasdan named Marion after his grandmother-in-law, and took Ravenwood from a Los Angeles street.

 Belloq was intended to be a sophisticated villain to counter the "beer-drinking" hero.
 Spielberg cast Freeman after seeing him in the docudrama Death of a Princess (1980); Freeman's piercing eyes had captivated him.
 Giancarlo Giannini and singer Jacques Dutronc were also considered.
 Danny DeVito was approached to portray Sallah, described as a skinny, 5 ft tall Egyptian like Gunga Din in Gunga Din (1939).
 DeVito could not participate because of scheduling conflicts with his sitcom Taxi and because his agent wanted too much money.
 Rhys-Davies was cast based on his performance in the 1980 miniseries Shōgun.
 Spielberg asked him to play the character as a mix of his Shōgun role and the character John Falstaff.
 Ronald Lacey was cast as Toht because he reminded Spielberg of actor Peter Lorre.
 Klaus Kinski was offered the role but chose to appear in the horror film Venom (1981) because it offered more money.